OUIsolutions/BearHttpsClient/docs/response.md

-After you configure your request, you can use the fetch , function to send the request and get the response.
+After you configure your request you can use the fetch function to send the request and get the response.
 ```c
     #include "BearHttpsClientOne.c"